ricardo-aspira/dk-course-react-app/README.md

 ## Config file
 After the link between your Travis Account and GitHub repository, you need the specify a config file for Travis, **.travis.yml**.

+# AWS Elastic Beanstalk

+We setup an automatic deploy over AWS (it could be Azure, Digital Ocean etc).

+**AWS Elastic Beanstalk** is easiest way to get started with production docker instances.
+Is most appropriate when you are running exactly one container at a time.
+We can stat up multiple copies of the same container but at the end of the day, is the easiest way to run one single container.